cdeanj/nextflow-tychus/README.md

 ```

 ### Add To Path
-It may be beneficial for you to move the Nextflow executable to somewhere you have global execute permissions.
-Two of the many options are listed below:
+Add the Nextflow executable to your system path.
+You can accomplish this by typing one of the two commands:
 ```
 $ mv nextflow /usr/local/bin
 ```